 Volume 1 of the PECC contains the first 15 transcripts from Year 3 and 4.
 It counts 46,481 words, with an average of 3,099 words per transcript.

 The following table presents on overview of the number of recordings made in each grade, including their length.

 Table 1: Overview of recordings in the PECC (Vol. 1 & 2)

-At the time of recording, all teachers were the current English teachers of those classes.
+At the time of recording, all teachers were the current English teachers of the recorded classes.
 Some of them were also form or homeroom teacher (Klassenlehrer/in), and they had all taught English in Grade 3 and 4 before.
 Four of the six teachers have a university degree in teaching English as a foreign language and have spent some time abroad in an English-speaking country.
 Thus, they are formally qualified to teach English in primary school.
-The two exceptions, one who taught a first-year and the other a third-year English class, have no university degree which certifies them to teach English at this level.
-Instead, they took part in a further education program to receive the necessary qualifications for teaching the subject English at this level.
+The other two, one who taught a first-year and one a third-year English class, have no university degree which certifies them to teach English at this level.
+Instead, they took part in a further education program to receive the necessary qualification for teaching the subject English at this level.

 This sample reflects a typical situation in German primary schools.
 A lack of fully qualified teachers points to one of the downsides of TEFL still evident in primary schools (Wilden & Porsch 2017: 12).
 Not every primary school can draw upon teachers who are academically qualified to teach a foreign language.
 In fact, this seems to be an issue in Europe as a whole, as Enever (2011: 27, [HL]) concludes in the ELLiE study:

 "[T]he contemporary picture [of teacher qualifications] across Europe may vary substantially, indicating a continuing need for investment in primary FL teacher education if an adequate teacher supply with appropriate expertise is to be available in the foreseeable future."